 Campus Guide to Resources for African American Students

-Among the organizations, clubs, and groups on campus; students may also be interested in joining one of the sororities or fraternities that are part of the nine African American National Pan-Hellenic Council.
-These social organizations provide students with the opportunity to network, volunteer in local communities, receive leadership training, access member-exclusive career boards, and participate in professional training.
+Among the organizations, clubs, and groups on campus, students may also be interested in joining one of the sororities or fraternities.
+The following are part of the nine largest historically African American Greek-letter fraternities and sororities.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.